Our staff is a team that takes OAR’s mission to heart.

 Runner support and fundraising

 Sarah has been a part of the OAR’s RUN FOR AUTISM team since March 2017.
-She is a certified running coach and avid runner; completing 34 marathons and 10 ultramarathons.
+She is a certified running coach, certified race director, and avid runner; completing 39 marathons and 14 ultramarathons.

-In spring 2019, Sarah moved to live and work remotely in Virginia Beach, Virginia with her fiancé and two dogs.
+In spring 2019, Sarah moved to live and work remotely in Virginia Beach, Virginia with her husband and two dogs.

-Sarah loves stand up paddle boarding, snowboarding and anything outdoors, the higher the adrenaline factor, the better!
-She also enjoys traveling to new places, playing fetch with her dogs, and watching/playing sports.
+When she’s not running, Sarah loves hiking, stand-up paddle boarding, snowboarding, and anything outdoors, the higher the adrenaline factor, the better!
+She also enjoys traveling to new places, playing fetch with her dogs on the beach, and watching/playing sports.